 To view the full report you must have an existing account with Teagasc ConnectEd.

-The area of winter oilseed rape has increased to 20,500ha in 2023.
-Target yield is 5t/ha, which many growers achieved in 2022, but there has been some variability in recent years – see table 1.
+Yields depend on the growing season, with a target yield of 5. t/ha being achievable (2022).
+The 10-year average yield is 4.4 t/ha.
 Late sowing and pigeon grazing have been factors in low yielding years.
 Typically winter oilseed rape is sown after winter barley which increases the chances of getting the crop sown in August.

 Oilseed rape offers the opportunity for growers to spread the risk and workload during critical parts of the season.
 It also offers the benefits of crop rotation, alternative weed control options, disease control and potentially increased yields in the following cereals.